Hypercubers/hypercubing.xyz/docs/faq.md

 ### What program should I download?

-It depends on what exactly you want to do, but generally, [Hyperspeedcube](https://ajfarkas.dev/hyperspeedcube/) and [MC4D](https://superliminal.com/cube/) will suit your needs.
-See the [software](/software/index.md) page for links to all the major programs.
+See the [software](/software/index.md) page for a list of hypercubing software and feature comparisons.

-### How can I learn to solve the 3×3×3×3?
+### How do I learn to solve the 3×3×3×3?

 We _highly_ recommend that you figure out how to solve the 3^4^ on your own.
 It's a fantastic puzzle and you'll learn a lot!